openedx/edx-documentation/en_us/data/source/data_czars/data_security.rst

   * Passphrases should be at least 16 characters long, using any type of characters, but avoiding common phrases.

-* Secure, locking screensavers that activate after a short period of inactivity (five minutes at most) should be required of all member researchers and other staff who access the learner data.
+* Secure, locking screen savers that activate after a short period of inactivity (five minutes at most) should be required of all member researchers and other staff who access the learner data.

 * Learner data should be stored in a physically secure location (that is, in an office with a locked door, to which only staff with approval have access).